Oblast: Yugoslavia

 In 1922, the Kingdom of Serbs, Croats and Slovenes was divided into 33 administrative divisions also called oblasts.
 In 1929, oblasts were replaced with larger administrative units known as banovinas.

-During the Yugoslav Wars, several Serb Autonomous Oblasts were formed in Bosnia and Herzegovina, and Croatia.
+During the Yugoslav Wars, several Serb Autonomous Oblasts were formed in Bosnia and Herzegovina and Croatia.
 These oblasts were later merged into the Republic of Serbian Krajina and the Republika Srpska.

+Word "oblast" is also prominent and widely used in Serbian language.
+It does not have only territorial meaning.
+It is also regularly used to denote parts of science, literature, or production, and so on (for example "oblast nauke" means "field of science").
+So, it means something like "part of whole".